AI-Pree/Smart-contracts/README.md

-# Smart-contracts and Dapps
+# Ethereum smart contracts and Dapps

-Collections of smarts contracts for the Dapps using ethereum blockchain protocal.
-Contracts are run using Hardhat framework.
+Collections of smarts contracts for the Dapps using ethereum blockchain protocol.
+Contracts are made using Hardhat framework.